-The vulnerability as documented in ISO/IEC 24772-1 subclause 6.63 applies to Python.
+The vulnerabilities as documented in ISO/IEC 24772-1:2024,6.63 apply to Python.

 Python provides locks and semaphores that are intended to protect critical sections of data.
 All calls to lock.acquire() with default parameters guarantee that the calling concurrent unit (thread, process or coroutine) will not continue until the lock is available.
 Python also provides event objects that permit programmed-specific notification between two concurrent units, as well as barriers and condition objects that permit the release of groups of concurrent units upon a single condition becoming true.
 However, there are vulnerabilities associated with Python's synchronization mechanisms:

-- o If a concurrent unit is killed in between lock.acquire() and lock.release(), every other concurrent unit unconditionally waiting on that lock will be deadlocked. - Locations where locks are needed can be missed, unless shared resources are accessed exclusively by dedicated functions that act like a traditional monitor. - The use of locks does not guarantee consistency of shared resources unless all relevant concurrent units check for the locks. - Every critical section that starts with a lock.acquire() must be matched with a lock.release(), or the program, or some concurrent units, will deadlock.
+- If a concurrent unit is killed in between lock.acquire() and lock.release(), every other concurrent unit unconditionally waiting on that lock will be deadlocked. - Locations where locks are needed can be missed, unless shared resources are accessed exclusively by dedicated functions that act like a traditional monitor. - o The use of locks does not guarantee consistency of shared resources unless all relevant concurrent units check for the locks. - Every critical section that starts with a lock.acquire() must be matched with a lock.release(), or the program, or some concurrent units, will deadlock. - o For calls of lock.acquire(...) that are parameterized with a time-limit or with the requirement for immediate locking, the omission of checking the result of lock.acquire(...) will allow the caller to proceed without acquiring a lock.